 25. Despite this expansion there are still frequent reports that there are not sufficient numbers in the labour market with the IT skills needed.
 However, it has been drawn to our attention that of the 265,000 graduates in the labour market with degrees in IT only 100,000 are working in IT practitioner jobs – though some may be working in ancillary jobs such as marketing which draws on their IT experience.
 It is true that many will hold joint degrees with qualifications in other subjects relevant to other careers – though only 60% of those with single subject IT degrees work in IT.
 This seems wasteful for a sector with such a reported acute shortage of skills – particularly as two-thirds of graduates working in IT practitioner jobs hold no HE qualifications in IT.

 26. We intend to look into this issue further.
 Why do so many people who seemingly possess the IT skills needed in the labour market not work in IT jobs?
-Is this because they do not have the skills employers are looking for or are they deliberately opting out of IT careers?
-If it is a lack of skill, is this because HE institutions are not imparting the skills IT graduates need in the labour market?
+Is this because they do not have the skills employers are looking for?
+If so, is this because HE institutions are not imparting the skills IT graduates need in the labour market?
 There may be two possibilities:

 IT graduates do not have the necessary skills and experience on the latest IT developments.